learning something new and sharing as I go

-I’ve been reviewing and cleaning up my Evernote notes the past few days.
+I've been reviewing and cleaning up my Evernote notes the past few days.
 Yesterday I stumbled across my outline for a short microteaching workshop I gave to my fellow subject librarians on December 4, 2019.
-The topic —- Teaching with… Continue Reading →
+The topic ---- Teaching with Teams.
+At the time, I imagine that many of my colleagues questioned how/when/if they would...
+Continue Reading →

 Teaching remotely with Microsoft Teams